 Students are also advised to initiate direct contact with companies and to discuss internship and employment interests with faculty members since many have their own research labs and also have contact with local industry.

 UCSB Career Services has an official website for jobs, internships, and campus interviews called GauchoLink.
 In addition, GauchoLink serves as a gateway to subscription services that are free for UCSB students.
-The College of Engineering also has a Career Resources web page that helps undergraduates and graduate students locate jobs and internships.
+The College of Engineering also has a Career Services web page that helps undergraduates and graduate students locate jobs and internships.

 You should consult with faculty members who a have similar interests so they can steer you in the right direction.
 Both faculty research interests and research areas are available on the ECE Program website under Areas of Research and Faculty Research.

 Additionally, there are prominent research centers on campus that have structured undergraduate research programs such as the Materials Research Lab and the California Nanosystems Institute - Center for Science and Engineering Partnerships.

 Yes - the UCSB Office of the Education Abroad Program (EAP) is dedicated to making the experience of such study available to as many qualified UCSB students as possible.
 EAP allows students to continue to progress toward their degrees while living and studying in some of the best academic institutions around the world.